Nandaka/PixivUtil2/readme.txt

 	        -> %works_res%    ==> image resolution, will be containing the page count if manga.
 	        -> %works_tools%  ==> tools used for the image.
+	        -> %R-18%         ==> Append R-18/R-18 based on image tag, can be used
+                                      for creating directory by appending directory
+                                      separator, e.g.: %R-18%\%image_id%
 useragent      ==> Browser user agent to spoof. tagsseparator  ==> Separator for each tag, put %space% for space. overwrite      ==> Overwrite old files, set 'False' to disable.